 All strives for the atmosphere of times past.
 Both prices and the setting more attractive to the business community than to the private diner.

-The food on offer is a mixture of both British brought up to date.
-So expect the likes ‘Crispy Kale with Duck Scratchings, Horseradish, Rye, Mustard & Linseeds'; 'Broth of Mushroom, Salt-Bked Yellow Turnip with Smoked Egg Yolk & English Truffle' and ‘Ox in Coal Oil with Pumpkin Seeds, Kohlrabi and Sunflower Shoots 'amongst the early courses.
+Top chef Adam Reid skilfully manages the stoves here, and offers is a mixture of both British brought up to date.
+So expect the likes ‘Crispy Kale with Duck Scratchings, Horseradish, Rye, Mustard & Linseeds'; 'Broth of Mushroom, Salt-Baked Yellow Turnip with Smoked Egg Yolk & English Truffle' and ‘Ox in Coal Oil with Pumpkin Seeds, Kohlrabi and Sunflower Shoots 'amongst the early courses.

 Perhaps to be followed by ‘Venison with Caramelised Leeks, Brussel Sprouts & Chestnut'; 'Caramelised Cabbage with Scallops, Coastal Herbs & Smoked Roes' listed in the middle.